deweysasser/docker-name-proxy-server/README.md

 The proxy consists of 2 docker containers:

 1) a priviledged container that subscribes to docker events and generates an NGINX configuration file (and a few other files)

 2) an NGINX container that uses the generated file to proxy traffic to other containers

-Note that you must configure notifications correct for nginx to be reloaded on configuration changes
+Note that you must configure notifications correctly for nginx to be reloaded on configuration changes

 ## Deploying the proxy/updater combination

-The two containers must be deployed on a single host and be linked by volumes.
-One way to do that is with the following docker-compose.yml
+The two containers must be deployed on a single host and share a data volume by volumes.

-file:
+One way to do that is with the following docker-compose.yml file:

      proxy:
        image: nginx